ArmaanMcleod/ZielClient/README.md

 Please note that we use Android SDK Version 28.

+## Git workflow

+Our workflow to follow is [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/).
+Each milestone (release candidate) will have its own `develop` branch, from which all work for that release will be branched off.

+When completing a pull request, should it be successful, the option "Squash commits and merge" **must be chosen**.
+If this is not done, all commits **will be rolled back on the `develop` branch**.

+Additionally, should the pull request be merged by anyone other than the assignee, the pull request **will be rolled back**, and the pull request re-opened with the original assignee.

 ## Testing

 Running tests can be accomplished using the Android Studio test configuration - see [this link](https://developer.android.com/studio/test/) for details.